SpitFire-666/Toshiba-T3200/README.md

 - Additional memory is on a proprietary expansion card - there are no SIMM slots etc
 - External monitor is connected via a CGA connector - NOT VGA
 - Accessing the internals involves disassembling the screen (removing the LED stickers)
+- Keyboard layout is non-standard.
+For example, no F11, F12.
+Alt key is ABOVE Ctrl key.
+Esc key is where Num Lock would usually be

 # Model numbers

 PA7039U

 PA7039E

 # Hardware